irisanna1607/manifest-1/README.md

-+c# ANDROID OPEN SOURCE EXTENDED PROJECT
+# ANDROID OPEN SOURCE EXTENDED PROJECT
 ======================================
 A custom Android firmware exclusively for supporting devices whose OEM has been abandoned with latest software and security implementation.